Groenewegen wins Tour stage seven as Ciccone retains yellow jersey

-CHALON SUR SAONE, France (Reuters) - Dutchman Dylan Groenewegen won the seventh stage of the Tour de France in a bunch sprint after a pancake-flat 230 km ride from Belfort on Friday.
+CHALON SUR SAONE, France (Reuters) - Dutchman Dylan Groenewegen put his nightmare of a Tour de France start behind him when he won the seventh stage in a bunch sprint after a pancake-flat 230 km ride from Belfort on Friday.

-The Jumbo-Visma rider beat Australian Caleb Ewan (Lotto Soudal) and Slovak Peter Sagan (Bora Hansgrohe) into second and third, respectively.
+The Jumbo-Visma rider, who crashed heavily in the opening stage in Brussels, beat Australian Caleb Ewan (Lotto Soudal) and Slovak Peter Sagan (Bora Hansgrohe) into second and third, respectively.

 It was Groenewegen’s fourth stage win on the Tour, two years after his first came in the prestigious final ride on the Champs Elysees in Paris.